While

 shrine of the Holy Ampula used for French kings' coronations,

-is a magnificent building in the classical style.
+is a magnificent classical building.
 It now

 houses the city's Museum of History and Archeology with impressive collections from prehistory to the Renaissance